hhandika/ullar/README.md

 cargo install ullar
 ```

-To install ULLAR, you can download the latest release from the [release page](https://github.com/hhandika/ullar/releases/latest).
+Another option is to install ULLAR pre-compiled binary.
+You can download the latest release from the [release page](https://github.com/hhandika/ullar/releases/latest).
 Available binaries:

 | OS      |  Download |
 |---------|--------|